 The Audit Committee consists of board members that have specific understanding of the various topics that are in the scope of the Audit Committee responsibilities as per the Audit Committee Charter.
 Specific focus is on monitoring ethical and compliant business practices and ensuring that the ethics and compliance program of Patria is in accordance with industry’s best practices especially concerning anti-bribery and anti-corruption.

 The primary responsibility for risk management and internal control lies with the business units and Patria Group functions in their area of responsibility.
 The President & CEO of Patria is responsible for the proper functioning and monitoring of risk management and internal control.

-Patria’s Group functions provide guidelines for risk management and internal control and perform monitoring on different levels.
-An internal audit function and the internal and external auditors, security and quality auditors, evaluate the effectiveness of risk management and internal control.
-In addition, Patria customers executive different audits and perform different control activities to ensure compliance by Patria with the customer requirements.
+Patria’s Group functions provide guidelines for risk management and internal control and perform monitoring on different levels in their respective organizations.
+An internal audit function and the internal and external auditors and security and quality auditors evaluate the effectiveness of risk management and internal control.
+In addition, Patria customers execute different audits and perform different control activities to ensure compliance by Patria with the customer requirements.

 Risk is understood as the effect of uncertainty, negative or positive, on objectives of Patria’s operations, profitability and other areas.
 Risk management is a process which ensures that the risks and opportunities are identified, assessed and treated in an appropriate way and extensively enough.
 Risk management helps to ensure achievement of the objectives and avoidance of losses to the resources.